ava-labs/avalanchego/snow/engine/snowman/block/README.md

 1- an error of VM state sync processing has failed.
 This is considered a fatal error.
 2- the blockID and height of the block corresponding to state summary, which needs to be downloaded.
 Note that while height is not strictly needed, it helps coordinating Snowman++ operations.

-If `StateSyncGetResult()` returns no errors, Avalanche engine download the block from the network via a `Get` message.
-Once it receives it, it pass the full block down to the VM via `StateSyncSetLastSummaryBlock` method.
+If `StateSyncGetResult()` returns no errors, Avalanche engine downloads the block from the network via a `Get` message.
+Once it receives it, it passes the full block down to the VM by calling `StateSyncSetLastSummaryBlock`.

-Once `StateSyncSetLastSummaryBlock` state sync is complete and Avalanche engine moves ahead to bootstrapping.
+After `StateSyncSetLastSummaryBlock`, state sync is complete and Avalanche engine moves ahead to bootstrapping.